gregbkr/serverless-aws-ci/README.md

-# Serverless Framework: Lambda + API in codepipeline in AWS
+# Serverless Framework: Lambda + API in codebuild in AWS

 ## Overview
 CodePipeline will create 2 Lambda apps (javascript + python3) and get a domain url via Apigateway + route53, using serverless